Primary benefits | Our Services | KelaSkip to content

 Apply for other benefits before you apply for social assistance

-Social assistance (toimeentulotuki) is a form of financial assistance that is granted as a last resort.
+Social assistance (toimeentulotuki) is granted as a last resort when you cannot get help from anywhere else.
 This means that you must first apply for all other benefits you may qualify for before you apply for social assistance.
+Those benefits are called primary benefits (ensisijaiset tuet).
+Examples of primary benefits include unemployment benefits, housing allowances, student financial aid, sickness allowances, daily allowances for parents and pensions.

 After you have applied for all other benefits you may have the right to, Kela can usually issue you a decision on social assistance that covers more than one month.